Full transparency needed evaluate the Commission’s proposed rules.

 Washington, D.C.
 September 17, 2018.
 Today the National Whistleblower Center (NWC), the nation’s leading whistleblower advocacy group, formally requested the U.S. Securities Exchange Commission (SEC) to extend the public comment period for proposed changes to the SEC Whistleblower Program.

-The request is based on the failure of the SEC to produce 15,877 emails and other documents it identified in response to a Freedom of Information Act request filed by the NWC.
+The request helps SEC whistleblowers in many ways.
+It is based on the failure of the SEC to produce 15,877 emails and other documents it identified in response to a Freedom of Information Act request filed by the NWC.
 The NWC FOIA request sought documents related to lobbying efforts by Wall Street firms and the Chamber of Commerce that gave rise to the SEC’s proposed rules.

 The proposed rule has two highly criticized provisions that will significantly reduce the rights afforded whistleblowers under the current rules, including a “cap” on the amount of recovery available to whistleblowers in large fraud cases, and rendering it nearly impossible for an “Analyst” to recover an award based on his or her disclosures to the Commission.
 The NWC sought Commission documents concerning all communications between the Chamber of Commerce and regulated companies concerning these anti-whistleblower proposals.
 The FOIA targeted lobbying efforts by Wall Street which led to the drafting of the pending rules.

 The NWC’s FOIA was filed on July 18, 2018 and sought all documents “related to any proposal to limit or cap the amount of awards obtained by whistleblowers under the Dodd-Frank Act,” among other relevant materials.
 The request explicitly sought all communications between the Chamber of Commerce and the SEC between January 2017 and the date in which the Commission announced its proposed changes.